In-Person Elective Course

 - If you bring your own lunch, the TREEO center has a a microwave and refrigerator we are allowed to use. (please do not each the snacks in their kitchen – that is for UF TREEO staff ONLY!)

 - Computer: You will be creating a final presentation to give to the class on Friday afternoon.
 Make sure you bring any necessary cables to upload your photos from your camera to your computer for inclusion in your presentation.

 Lodging is the responsibility of each attendee.

 - Best Western Gateway Grand, 4200 NW 97th Boulevard, Gainesville, FL 32606.
-A special rate of $89 per night has been arranged for course attendees.
+A special rate of $108 per night (includes complimentary breakfast) has been arranged for course attendees.
 Reservation rates will be honored throughout the course dates.
 Please refer to Maples Center Forensics when making reservations.
 For reservations, call (352) 331-3336 (local).
 Reservations depend on availability—the sooner you can book, the better!

 - Hilton University of Florida Conference Center Gainesville, 1714 SW 34th Street Gainesville, FL 32607.
 A special rate for the hotel is booked through the UF College of Medicine.
 When using the specialized link below, you can book your room under the corporate special rate code – N1364036.
 To make a reservation over the phone, please call the Sales Coordinator, Julia Andreeva at (352) 384-3412.